OneGov/plonetheme.onegov/README.rst

 **Important** this package doesn't work with python 2.6, it requires at least python 2.7

+**Important**:
-**Important** for Plone 4 use the 3.x branch.
-With plonetheme.onegov 4.0.0 Plone 4 support is dropped.
+- for Plone 4 use 3.x branch / releases
+- for Plone 5 use 4.x branch / releases

 Version 3.x introduces several major changes.
 Including a change of the default font-size to 16px.